Lrapava/CS106A-homework/assignment5/extension/README.md

 # Additional features

-1. Completed the game to proper Yahtzee game (added 100 point bonus on extra yahtzee)
+Completed the game to comply with actual rules of Yahtzee (added 100 point bonus on extra yahtzee)